Does My Car Insurance Cover Me If I Cross the US Border?

 If you are leaving the country with your vehicle for an extended period (such as six months or more), you might also consider contacting your agent for your U.S.-based car insurance to ask about canceling or suspending the policy while you are out of the country with your vehicle.

 “I would consider canceling, but before you cancel make sure you are in a healthy competitive market where you can get coverage without a problem,” Foley says.
-Additionally, he adds, if you’ve received a loyalty discount for sticking with your insurer for a long period of time, you would lose that discount, leading to increased pricing.
+Additionally, he adds, if you’ve received a loyalty auto insurance discount for sticking with your insurer for a long period of time, you would lose that discount, leading to increased pricing.

 If you are traveling for a shorter period or don’t want to risk facing problems when you reinstate insurance, consider dropping your insurance to the minimum coverage level by raising your deductible and eliminating any riders for the period you’ll be away.

 If you need guidance on the best insurance coverage policies, we are here to help!